 Finding a reliable sitter

-No matter where you locate your potential hire, always perform an employment background check before you commit.
-This is necessary in order to make sure he/she has a positive track record and will take the utmost care of your child and house while you’re not around.
+No matter where you locate your potential hire, always perform a background check before you invite them into your home.
+This is necessary in order to make sure they have a positive track record and will take the utmost care of your child and house while you’re not around.

 Monitoring your kid’s behavior

-It can be extremely difficult keeping tabs on what you’re kids are doing, especially if you have weekend-only custody.
+It can be extremely difficult to keep tabs on what you’re kids are doing, especially if you have weekend-only custody.
 Sick and tired of hounding them with phone calls or texts while they’re out with their friends?
 There are apps on the market you can install on their phone so you can see who they’re communicating with or where they are through mobile GPS location tracker.
-A reverse phone lookup also puts you in control of your teen’s cell phone so you can put a name to a number.

 Taking care of yourself